eladorpBG/ML_assignment4/README.md

   - `results.csv`: Contains the train and validation results of fine-tuning the model using `the 102 Category Flower` dataset.

 - `vgg19/`: Contains the scripts for the `VGG19` model, including preprocessing, training and evaluation.
-  - `Flowers_VGG19.ipynb`: This script contains all of the preprocessing, training and evaluation.
+  - `Flowers_VGG19.ipynb`: This notebook contains all of the preprocessing, training and evaluation.